mddawood/Task-REST-API/README.md

 ## Day wise approach

 ### 07-September-2020
-* Learnt how to setup Node and ExpressJs
+* Learnt how to setup Node and ExpressJs.
-* Learnt how to connect with MongoDB Atlas
+* Learnt how to connect with MongoDB Atlas.
-* Learnt how to use Postman for accessing api end points
+* Learnt how to use Postman for accessing api end points.

 ### 08-September-2020
-* Set up the git repository
+* Set up the git repository.
+* Created both the end points viz. '/add' and '/list'.
+* Added the auto delete functionality.
-*
+* Deployed on Heroku.

 # Structure for adding Tasks
 ```